The art of inventing intricate knots is an inherent part of our human brain. Creating lace and beauty by

 Italy, Holland, France, Spain, and England.

-Those first steps were taken in the land of the Pharaohs, who used flax cloth
+Ancient times: Those first steps were taken in ancient Egypt, who used flax cloth

 decorated with colored threads and worked them in geometric designs.
 The